-Urinary incontinence is another troubling side effect that can occur after treatment for prostate cancer.
-While there are different types—and varying levels of leakage—it may generally be described as the inability to control or stop urine from flowing.
+Urinary incontinence is a troubling side effect that can occur after treatment for prostate cancer.
+While there are different types—and varying levels of leakage—it is generally described as the inability to control or stop urine from flowing.

-Estimates of this problem after radical prostatectomy have been reported to range from as low as 2.5% to as high as 87%.
+Estimates of incontinence after radical prostatectomy have been reported to range from as low as 2.5% to as high as 87%.
 These numbers may vary so much because there are differences in how incontinence is defined.
-It is a good idea to ask about your loved one's doctor's definition prior to treatment.

-As your loved one gains more urinary control, certain types of activity, such as sneezing, coughing, laughing and even yelling, may cause him to dribble.
-He may also
+As your loved one gains more urinary control, certain types of activity may cause him to dribble, such as:

 Your loved one's doctor may also recommend Kegel exercises to help strengthen the bladder muscles.

-If this is the case, your loved one should speak with his doctor to see if there are any other physical issues causing urinary leakage.
+If this is the case, your man should speak with his doctor to see if there are any other physical issues causing urinary leakage.
 For example, after surgery for prostate cancer, some men develop scar tissue.

 If the doctor determines there are no other problems, one of the following options may be suggested: